 Canadian Writers & Translators

 Alice Abracen (she/her) is an award-winning playwright, librettist, and video game writer based in Montreal.
-Her work has been featured with McGill Opera’s Beta Lab, Boca De Lupo’s Red Phone Project, Alumnae Theatre (Toronto) Underlings Theatre (Boston), the Harvard Radcliffe Dramatic Club, the Montreal Fringe, the New Words Festival of NTS, and two Women Playwrights International Conferences (Cape Town & Santiago).
+Her work has been featured with McGill Opera’s Beta Lab, Boca Del Lupo’s Red Phone Project, Alumnae Theatre (Toronto) Underlings Theatre (Boston), the Harvard Radcliffe Dramatic Club, the Montreal Fringe, the New Words Festival of NTS, and two Women Playwrights International Conferences (Cape Town & Santiago).
 Her libretto The Chair, co-written with composer Maria Atallah, was a winner of the inaugural Mecenat Musica Prix Trois Femmes.
-The Covenant, winner of the 2017 Canadian Jewish Playwriting Competition, recently premiered at the Segal Centre’s Studio Space in November 2022.
-What Rough Beast will be featured as Centaur Theatre’s Brave New Looks in March 2023.
+The Covenant, winner of the 2017 Canadian Jewish Playwriting Competition, premiered at the Segal Centre’s Studio Space in 2022 and What Rough Beast was recently featured as Centaur Theatre’s Brave New Looks in 2023.
 Alice is one of the founders of Theatre Ouest End.

 Sharon Bala’s bestselling debut novel, The Boat People, won the 2019 Harper Lee Prize for Legal Fiction.
 It was a finalist for Canada Reads 2018, the 2018 Amazon Canada First Novel Award, the Margaret and John Savage First Book Award, the Thomas Raddall Atlantic Fiction Award, and was longlisted for the International Dublin Literary Award and the Aspen Words Literary Prize.
 The Boat People is on sale worldwide with translations on the shelves or forthcoming in French, German, Arabic, and Turkish.
 In 2017 Sharon won the Writers’ Trust/ McClelland & Stewart Journey Prize for her short story “Butter Tea at Starbucks” and had a second story on the long-list.
 She is a member of The Port Authority, a St. John’s writing group.
 Visit her online at sharonbala.com.